gjm222/Udacity-Project5/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+I built a heatmaps of the positive detections in each frame and for each scaling factor of the video in file `CarDetectorFunction.py`, function `find_cars`, on line #464; The three heatmaps generated for each scaling factor used and region were added together and then a threshold was applied in file `CarDetector.py` on line 82 to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+To smooth out the detections 12 frames of heatmaps were saved and the average of those were used to draw the boxes around the vehicle.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: